milanvthakor/task-manager-api/README.md

     ```
     go run cmd/api/main.go
     ```
-    The terminal should display a message `Server is running on <PORT>`
+    The terminal should display the message `Server is running on <PORT>`

 You can now access the API endpoints using a tool like Postman or via the `curl` command.